JRC1995/TextRank-Keyword-Extraction/README.md

 ### Thinning the list of candidate-keyphrases.

-Removing single word keyphrases-candidates that are present multi-word alternatives.
+Removing single word keyphrase-candidates that are present multi-word alternatives.

 ```python